robert-abc/HTC2022-Sparse-DIP/README.md

-# HTC2022 - First proposal
+# HTC2022 - Proposed algorithm

 By the rules: *Your repository must contain a README.md file with at least the following sections:*
 * *Installation instructions, including any requirements.*
 * *Python users: Please specify any modules used.
 If you use Anaconda, please add to the repository an environment.yml file capable of creating an environment than can run your code (instructions).
 Otherwise, please add a requirements.txt file generated with pip freeze (instructions)*
 * *Usage instructions.*
 * *Show few examples.*

 # Helsinki Tomography Challenge 2022 (HTC 2022): Brief description of our algorithm